bomatson/manatee/README.md

    "touchZone": string - one of "none", "hovering", "touching"
 ````

-LeapJS, the javascript library for the LeapMotion, does an impressive job of handling this websocket connection.
-Taking a peak, I noticed that the library used EventEmitter to broadcast connection event types when handling each frame:
+[LeapJS](https://developer.leapmotion.com/leapjs/welcome), the javascript library for the LeapMotion, does an impressive job of handling this websocket connection.
+Taking a peak at the source, I noticed that the library used EventEmitter to broadcast connection event types when handling each frame:

 ````
 BaseConnection.prototype.handleData = function(data) {